July 12, 2018

 The Sorenson Impact Center and Social Finance Re-Open Pay for Success Competition

-Social Finance and the Sorenson Impact Center will provide technical assistance for up to three communities to help them structure high-quality PFS projects and prepare for long-term success.
-This assistance will be accompanied by a cash grant of up to $100,000 to support organizations in hiring staff dedicated to their Pay for Success efforts.
+Social Finance and the Sorenson Impact Center will provide technical assistance for up to two communities to help them structure PFS projects and prepare for long-term success.

 For more information, visit http://sorensonimpact.com/sif-structuring-grant.

 The Social Innovation Fund was a program of the Corporation for National and Community Service, a federal agency that engages millions of Americans in service through its AmeriCorps, Senior Corps and Volunteer Generation Fund programs, and leads the nation’s volunteer and service efforts.
 SIF positions the federal government to be a catalyst for impact—using public and private resources to find and grow community-based nonprofits with evidence of results.
 The Social Innovation Fund focuses on overcoming challenges confronting low-income Americans in three areas of priority need: economic opportunity, healthy futures, and youth development.
 To learn more, visit www.nationalservice.gov/sif

 The Sorenson Impact Center, housed at the University of Utah’s David Eccles School of Business, is a think-and-do tank that marshals capital for social good, empowers data-driven programs, breaks down silos across sectors, and equips the next generation of leaders with social purpose.
 To learn more, visit www.sorensonimpact.com